moonline/Photobook/README.md

 "Photobook" is an HTML5 Application to create a photobook using the printer function of the browser.

+Imagemagick needs to be installed:

+`$sudo apt-get install imagemagick`

 ![Main Screen](Documentation/mainScreen.jpg)

 ![Drag & Drop](Documentation/dragAndDrop.jpg)